| | When a generalized reinforcer or a variety of reinforcers is used,

 American psychologist and an influential exponent of behaviourism, which views human behaviour in terms of physiological responses to the environment and favours the controlled,

 scientific study of response as the most direct means of elucidating man's nature.
+Skinner was attracted to psychology through the work

 of the Russian physiologist Ivan Pavlov on conditioned reflexes, articles on behaviourism by Bertrand Russell, and the ideas of John B. Watson, the founder of behaviourism.
 After receiving his Ph.D. from Harvard University (1931), he remained there